syjn99/ream/book/cli/ream.md

 Usage: ream <COMMAND>

 Commands:
-  node  Start the node
+  beacon_node     Start the node validator_node
   help            Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help